Reading Session Config

-Example playflow.json
+Example playflow.json:

-to tell the server which map to load or what game mode to run.
+custom_data to tell the server which map to load or what game mode to run.

 The SDK provides a helper class to make this easy.
 Simply call

-to get the data.Automatic Server Shutdown
+PlayFlowServerConfig.LoadConfig() to get the data.Automatic Server Shutdown

 For match-based games, you want the server to shut down after the match is over to save costs.
-PlayFlow makes this automatic.
 When your server process exits, PlayFlow detects it and automatically stops the instance.
-In Unity, this means all you need to do is callApplication.Quit()
+In Unity, this means all you need to do is callApplication.Quit() at the end of a match.
+PlayFlow will handle the rest, ensuring you only pay for the time your server was actually running.

 Next Steps